“Follow the way of Love, and eagerly desire gifts of the spirit, especially prophecy.” ~ 1 Corinthians 14:1

 What comes to mind when you hear the word Prophetic Art?

 For many years I didn’t have a clear understanding of what it was, until I searched deeper and learned more about each word—Prophesy, and Art.
-After study, reflection, and prayer, I’ve summarized what I’ve learned into my own personal definition of “prophetic art” . . .
+After study, reflection, and prayer, I have summarized what I’ve learned into my own personal definition of “prophetic art” . . .

 Prophetic Art is a personal revelation from the Holy Spirit expressed through the author’s imaginative and technical skill for the purpose of edification, encouragement, consolation, conviction or guidance (yet not always free from human error) to the body of Christ.